Barnold8/JobFinderAPI/readme.md

 <details>
 <summary><h4> The sites section </h4></summary>

 The **sites** section relates to classes.py.
 Each job website that is supported will require a **tab title**.
 A tab title is the title you see within the tab.
 The tab titles in the settings file are a substring, the substring pertaining to the website is what can be expected within the tab title on a successful query.
 This is used to ensure that the website has fully loaded before data is scraped off of the page.
+The website Indeed has a UK boolean, this boolean just says whether uk.indeed.com should be used or whether indeed.com should be used.
+Yes, theres a difference.

 </details>